Plumbing

 Adjust the Pressure-Reducing Valve

 A simple and common solution to low water pressure is to adjust your house’s pressure-reducing valve.
-While it may take some trial and arrow to get the pressure right, this method is straightforward and something most homeowners can do independently.
+While it may take some trial and error to get the pressure right, this method is straightforward and something most homeowners can do independently.

 How to Adjust Your Pressure Reducing Valve